adamcsmith/JumpStart-API/README.md

                 # ebean.default="models.*"

 Third, update the application.conf file to use MongoDB.
 Replace the existing credentials with the database credentials you will be using for your project.
-(Make sure the lines are not commented out.)
+(Make sure these lines are not commented out.)

+                jumpstart.dbtype = mongo
                 mongo.uri="mongodb://127.0.0.1/mydb"
                 mongo.dbName = mydb
                 mongo.userCollectionName = testData

-Last, change the class being extended in the User.java class.
-Currently, User is extending the MySQLModel class.
-Simply make the change to extend the MongoModel class instead.

-                public class User extends MongoModel

 After the changes have been made, clean and compile and you should be ready to roll!